5 Common Facelift Myths Debunked

 Younger patients with early aging issues may benefit from a mini facelift procedure.
 This is a modified facelift technique that is less invasive and provides a natural looking lift in the lower face and neck area.

 Myth 3 – There’s only one type of facelift

 No two faces are the same.
 Each individual patient has completely different facial characteristics, distinct aging symptoms, and goals in terms of final result.
 Fortunately, there are many different types of facelift techniques, each differing in how they reverse facial aging.
 There are even some great non-surgical facial rejuvenation options using lasers or dermal fillers and Botox.
 Many patients can also benefit from combining a facelift with complementary procedures like eyelid surgery or fat transfer.

 Myth 4 – Facelifts are solely for women

 Men and women equally experience facial aging issues and thus both genders can benefit from facelift surgery.
 In fact, the demand for male facelift procedures has increased 20% since the year 2000, while demand from females showed no significant growth over the same period.
 In 2016, approximately 12,000 facelift procedures were performed on male patients, equating to 9% of all facelift procedures in the United States (source).

 Myth 5 – Recovery is long and painful

-Facelift procedures, like any other surgery, does require patients to isolate a period time to recover.
+Facelift procedures, like any other surgery, do require patients to keep out of the public eye for a limited period time to recover.
 While downtime will vary based on the type of facelift technique performed and the health of the patient, most patients will find that they are able to return to work and normal activities after two weeks.
-Additionally, post-procedure pain is typically limited to the first couple days immediately following the procedure and can be managed through prescribed medication.
+Additionally, post-procedure pain is typically limited to the first couple days immediately following the procedure and can be managed through ice, elevation and prescribed medication.